About Dr. D'Almeida

 Dr. D’Almeida is honored to represent those who believe in fair and affordable housing for all and provide more psychological support for foster parents and veterans without delays.
 Put an end to the inhumane homeless situation and treat the drug addicts to become productive members of society.
 Provide free bus pass to students and teachers.
 Expand the light rail to every city with a population 10,000 people or more.

 Dr. D’Almeida spent most of his life helping others and he is not going to stop now!
-Taking the homeless and the drug addicts off the street.
+Taking the homeless and individuals with substance abuse off the street.
 Providing more psychological support to foster parents and more psychological support for the veterans after they get back from the war zone.
 And, addressing the shortage of affordable housing are some of the utmost important issue to address during his time as Governor for the state of Washington.

 Rosa Parks once said, “I would like to be known as a person who is concerned about freedom and equality and justice and prosperity for all people.”